wcummings/vlc-irc-rc/README.md

 vlc-irc-rc
 ==========

-Control your VLC with your IRC, bro.
+Control your VLC with your IRC.

 building
 --------